bzeiss/retro-pcbs/README.md

 You need a soldering iron, some solder and a 3D printer to build this.
 It is very generally easy to build.

 ### BOM

+Parts are mostly standard parts and can based obtained easily from AliExpress or any other electronics dealer.

 | Quantity | Part                                    |
 |----------|------                                   |